Leslie8826/ScratchProgramming_Dance-Mike-Dance/README.md

 # Lesson 2: Dance-Mike-Dance

-## Author: Leslie8826
+## Author:

-https://scratch.mit.edu/projects/340091374
+Leslie8826

+### Difficulty:
-Difficulty: Easy
+Easy

-Objectives:
+### Objectives:
+ - Students will be able to:
+    * make their sprite move horizontally (left and right)
+    * change the appearance of their sprite
+    * add some sound to their dancing animation
+    * learn how to repeat similar lines of codes
+ - Students will get familiar with:
- - Use of glide blocks
+    * glide blocks
- - Use of "switch to costume" blocks
+    * "switch to costume" blocks
- - Use of "start sound" blocks
+    * "start sound" blocks
- - Use of repeat blocks
+    * repeat blocks

+### Outcome:
-Outcome: simple dance move to be repeated
+Simple dance move to be repeated https://scratch.mit.edu/projects/340091374